 U of T offers a 2-year program leading to a BScN degree.
 Two years of undergraduate study with 10

-university full-course equivalents is required.
+university full-course equivalents are required.
 Academic prerequisites include 1 credit each in human physiology; life or physical sciences; social sciences; humanities; and a half-course in statistics.
 At least a "B" average in final year of university study.

 U of T offers a 4-year program leading to a PharmD (Doctor of Pharmacy) degree.
-Normally, 2 years of undergraduate study is required to complete all prerequisite university-level subjects.
-University-level subject requirements include: Introductory Biology, Introductory Chemistry, Organic Chemistry, Physical Chemistry, Calculus, Statistics, Biochemistry, Human Physiology, English, and Humanities/Social Science.
+Normally, 2 years of undergraduate study are required to complete all prerequisite university-level subjects.
+University-level subject requirements include: Introductory Biology, Introductory Chemistry, Organic Chemistry, Physical Chemistry, Calculus, Statistics, Biochemistry, Human Physiology, English and Humanities/Social Science.
 In addition, Physics is required minimally at the grade 12 level (SPH4U or equivalent).
 Other requirements include the Pharmacy College Admission Test (PCAT) and an admission interview.

 U of T offers a 2-year (24 consecutive months) program leading to a BScPA.
 Two years of undergraduate study with 10

 university full-course equivalents are required.
 Academic prerequisites include a cumulative GPA of at least 2.7 on the OMSAS 4.0 scale.
 A full-year postsecondary course in each of Chemistry, Human Anatomy and Physiology is preferred.
 Additional academic and non-academic requirements are available on the program website.